 The purpose of performance and salary reviews is not only to evaluate and reward employees.
 They also help employers maintain their records and proactively prevent disputes.

 In these reviews, employers should work with experienced business counsel to assess:

 Recent lawsuits or changes to the law can significantly impact these matters.
 For example, both employee classifications and timekeeping policies recently fell under the spotlight in California.
 Reviewing wage policies regularly can help employers stay up to date and on top of these issues.

 2 THEY ALLOW EMPLOYERS TO BE PREPARED IN THE EVENT OF AN AUDIT

 In the business world, it pays to be prepared.

-The U.S. Department of Labor can conduct audits in any workplace, in any state across the country.
-And reports indicate that the rate of audits is only increasing.
-If officials discover that employers violated wage laws during an audit, employers could:
+Both the U.S. Department of Labor and California Department of Industrial Relations can conduct audits in your workplace – typically following complaints from employees.
+Reports indicate that the rate of audits is increasing.
+Following an audit, if officials discover that employers violated wage and hour laws during an audit, employers could:

 - Be required to pay back wages

 - Make that employer be more susceptible for a future audit